akshiv16/orderMaadi/README.md

 ## Installation
 1. Clone the repository:

-## Install the dependencies:
+2. Install the dependencies:
-## Set up the environment variables:
+3. Set up the environment variables:

-Create a .env file in the root directory.
+  -Create a .env file in the root directory.
+## Usage:

  **User Authentication:**